Skip to contents

 Data

-The package includes the authors’ original data:
+The package ships the authors’ original data:

-• huang2022_macro: 720 × 123 matrix of transformed FRED-MD predictors (January 1960 to December 2019).
+• huang2022_macro: a \(720 \times 123\) matrix of transformed FRED-MD predictors (January 1960 to December 2019).

-• huang2022_ip: 720-vector of monthly IP growth (log-difference of IP index).
+• huang2022_ip: a 720-vector of monthly IP growth (log-differences of the IP index).

 library(sdim)